Balariash/R2B2/README.md

 # R2B2
 Double click on index.html to open the web interface.

+# Mosquitto
-The file mosquitto.conf is needed to use the web interface.
+The file mosquitto.conf is needed to use MQTT over websockets.

 Place this file in /etc/mosquitto/conf.d/ directory.

+# Python
-You need to specificate de IP of the MQTT Broker in config.py.
+You need to specificate the IP of MQTT Broker in the variable host from config.py to use mqtt_client.py script